itzwolly/CardGameX/README.md

 ## Client

-The client is made in Unity and connects to the client using Photon's library.
+The client is made in Unity and connects to the server using Photon's library.

 ## Game Launcher